dotnet/csharplang/proposals/low-level-struct-improvements.md

 As these features have gained traction in the .NET ecosystem developers, both internal and external, have been providing us with information on remaining friction points in the ecosystem.
 Places where they still need to drop to `unsafe` code to get their work, or require the runtime to special case types like `Span<T>`.

+Today `Span<T>` is accomplished by using the `internal` type `ByReferenec<T>` which the runtime effectively treats as a `ref` field.
+This means though that only the runtime repository can take full advantage of `ref` field like behavior and all uses of it require manual verification of safety.
+Part of the [motivation for this work](https://github.com/dotnet/runtime/issues/32060) is to remove `ByReference<T>` and use proper `ref` fields in all code bases.

 This proposal aims to address many of these concerns by building on top of our existing low level features.
 Specifically it aims to:

 - Allow `ref struct` types to declare `ref` fields.